 Abuse of Opioids is common because they provide:

-- Euphoria: A feeling of well-being.
+a) Euphoria: A feeling of well-being.

-- Reduced anxiety.
+b) Reduced anxiety.

 c) Lessoned aggression.

-- Reduced physical tension.
+d) Reduced physical tension.

 Opioids or Opiates drugs treat pain and include prescription painkillers and heroin.
 However, these are one of the widely used legal and illicitly abused substances as well due to its intoxicating effects and are also known as narcotics.
 Opioids include many substances which come from opiate precursors found in the opium poppy including heroin, morphine, methadone, hydrocodone, and codeine among others.